 That said, I haven't seen any reviews about people having any negative side effects with this supplement, so I don't think there is anything to worry about here.

 So the big question… Do I consider Memory Hack a scam?

 Well I think you can probably see at this point that I do not.
 While I definitely agree that the sales pitch is extremely over-hyped and claims are somewhat exaggerated, based on the ingredients of this supplement should work at least to some extent.
 However, it certainly is not going to be the "cure all" brain supplement that they lead you to believe it is.

 Is it really going to be able to cure any type of dementia?
 Can it really improve your memory in ways you never thought possible?
 No...
 These are examples of over-hyped and over exaggerated claims, similar to another supplement I reviewed by Nutrition Hacks called Fungus Hack.

-While I do not care for the misleading sales pitch and the somewhat deceptive marketing tactics used, this supplement may be worth a try for many people out there.
+While I do not care for the misleading sales pitch and the somewhat deceptive marketing tactics used, this supplement may be worth a try for some people out there.
 It has all natural ingredients that have a lot of science backing them up and are proven to work.
 Just don't fall for the idea that this is going to magically fix any sort of brain health condition in a matter of no time.

-If you are interested and want to give Memory Hack a try, you can go to the official Memory Hack website here to place an order.
+It's also worth mentioning that the company behind this product isn't the most trustworthy...but if you are interested and want to give Memory Hack a try, you can go to the official Memory Hack website here to place an order.